ETBD/browsercms-archive/README.markdown

+## BROWSERCMS ARCHIVE
+#### This repo is an archive of an older version of BrowserCMS which is no longer used.
+It was originally forked from BrowserCMS and several modifications were made to support ETBD operations.
+This repo will no longer be used and will eventually be deleted.

 # BrowserCMS: Humane Content Management for Rails

 BrowserCMS is a general purpose, open source Web Content Management System (CMS) that supports Ruby on Rails v3.2.
 It can be used as a standalone CMS, added to existing Rails projects or extended using Rails Engines.
 It is designed to support three distinct groups of users: